-In connection with a potential FDA label expansion of oral TPOXX® for an indication covering smallpox post-exposure prophylaxis ("PEP"), the Company has recently completed enrollment of an immunogenicity trial and is planning to meet target enrollment for an expanded safety trial in March of 2023.
-Provided unblinded results from these trials are supportive of a regulatory submission, the Company expects to commence in 2023 the preparation of a supplemental New Drug Application ("Supplemental NDA") for a smallpox PEP indication for oral TPOXX®, targeting early 2024 for its submission to the FDA.
+In connection with a potential FDA label expansion of oral TPOXX® for an indication covering smallpox post-exposure prophylaxis ("PEP"), the Company completed an immunogenicity trial and an expanded safety trial in early 2023.
+The nature and timing of a submission of a supplemental New Drug Application to the FDA ("Supplemental NDA") for a smallpox PEP indication for oral TPOXX® will be based on the results of the trials; the Company is currently targeting a Supplemental NDA filing in 2024.

-In connection with the global response to an mpox outbreak, a series of observational and randomized, placebo-controlled clinical trials were initiated, starting in the third quarter of 2022, to assess the safety and efficacy of TPOXX® in participants with mpox.
-The first three randomized, placebo-controlled clinical trials to be launched were in the United States, United Kingdom and the Democratic Republic of Congo ("DRC").
-These randomized clinical trials are now enrolling patients to collect data on the potential benefits of using TPOXX® as an antiviral treatment for active mpox disease.
+In connection with the 2022 global response to an mpox outbreak, a series of observational and randomized, placebo-controlled clinical trials were initiated to assess the safety and efficacy of TPOXX® in participants with mpox.
+As of December 31, 2023, there were five randomized, placebo-controlled clinical trials enrolling patients, when available, in locations including the United States, United Kingdom, the Democratic Republic of Congo ("DRC"), South America and Europe.
+These randomized clinical trials are enrolling patients to collect data on the potential benefits of using TPOXX® as an antiviral treatment for active mpox disease.